Nickeldon/OverPrompt-API/README.md

-                                     OVERPROMPT-API
-                                  MULTIMEDIA DOWNLOADER

-(Note: Youtube media downloader may take a lot of Data and space while piping your Youtube Media Link)

-==> Pre-requisites:
+  # OverPrompt-API Multimedia Downloader

+OverPrompt Logo

+Welcome to OverPrompt-API, a versatile multimedia downloader that simplifies the process of grabbing media from various sources, including YouTube.
+Please note that downloading media from YouTube may consume significant data and storage.
+## Prerequisites

+Make sure you have the following installed:

-    (1) Node.js (version 18 or newer)
+•	Node.js (version 18 or newer)

-    (2) ffmpeg extension
+•	  FFmpeg extension

-    (3) Vscode or similar
+•	  VSCode or a similar code editor

-    (4) yarn or npm
+•	  Yarn or npm

-==> How to Install:
-    (1) Open Terminal and make sure to index the terminal to the OverPrompt directory (2) Type 'yarn install' or 'npm i' depending on your configuration (3) Now the program should be ready to go

-==> How to start the program:
+  ## Installation

+Open your terminal and navigate to the OverPrompt directory.
+Run the following command based on your configuration:

+    `yarn install`

+Or

+    `npm install`

+The program is now ready to use.

+## Getting Started

+Start the program by running the following command in your terminal:
+    `node .`
+or
+    `node main.js`

-    (1) In your terminal, type 'node .' or 'node main.js' to start the script (2) When asked, paste the YouTube link from which you want the media to be downloaded (3) Enter the Fileformat of your choice (Possibilities: '.mkv', '.mp4', '.mp3' (4) Enter the Quality you want your media to be downloaded (Possibilities: 'low', 'high', 'Greatest'
+When prompted, paste the YouTube link from which you want to download the media.

-(FINAL STEP): Enjoy your media!
+Enter the file format of your choice (e.g., '.mkv', '.mp4', '.mp3').
+Choose the quality for your downloaded media: 'low', 'high', or 'Greatest'.

+**Enjoy Your Media!**

+Congratulations!
+You've successfully downloaded your media using OverPrompt-API.
+Sit back, relax, and enjoy the content you've just acquired.

+Feel free to explore additional features and options within the program to enhance your multimedia experience.
+For any issues or feedback, please refer to our GitHub Issues section.

+**Happy downloading! 🚀**